Defence Career Transition

 Don’t Be Afraid To Talk To A Mental Health Professional – It Was The Best Thing I Did On My Career Transition, And I Wish I Had Done It Earlier In My Life.

-My transition out of Defence made me realise that although I have adopted some great skills and abilities, they don’t necessarily translate to the civilian world.
-To this, I sought out a mental health professional to assist me with this, and I will be honest when I say that I would have never have thought I would have been impacted by transitioning from Defence.
+My transition out of Defence made me realise that although I have adopted some great skills and abilities, they don’t easily translate to the civilian world.
+To this, I sought out a mental health professional to assist me with this for some guidance..

 Defence Industry Offered A ‘Soft Landing’ For My Career Transition